Gaiden92/P13OC/doc/description.rst

     :align: center
     :width: 400px

-**In this app, you can see the lettings and the profiles of lettings author of the website.**
+**In this application, you can see the lettings and the profiles of lettings author of the website.**

-**You can create your profile and add a letting easily**
+**An administrator can create, remove and delete easily a profile/letting in his dashboard.**

 Reference `Description`_.